jacobdavie7/NewsScraper/README.md

 Used to pull the titles of news articals from a page with lots of news articals

-Works by looking for HTML tags, speciicly headers.
+Works by looking for HTML tags, specifically headers.
 You will probally have to modify what tags it specify looks for depending on what site you want to pull data from.
 It was designed to run on https://dsu.edu/news/

-When entering the URL you want to run it on, make sure you inlcude the full path with the "https://" and all that
+When entering the URL you want to run it on, make sure you inlcude the full path with the "https://" and all that.

-Also, its good to note that you must have the requests module install on the machine you are running the script off of.
+ Also, its good to note that you must have the requests module installed on the machine you are running the script off of.

 Lastly, obviously, be aware of laws.
 Don't just run this wherever or try to run it to pull data from a page that is not public.
 I am not responsible for anything you do with this script.
-Don't be an idot.
+Don't be an idiot.